 |server SRV_2 172.17.0.5:8080 check weight 128|

 Let’s cover some of the other updates in the release.

 The pod-maxconn annotation, which limits the maximum number of connections that the ingress controller will send to a pod, now factors in the number of connections coming through all working instances of the ingress controller, making the setting accurate across your cluster.
 This allows users to define precisely what amount of connections should reach the application services/pods.
 The number of running ingress controllers now does not impact this, which is especially important when services and their pods are highly sensitive to the number of connections they can receive.

 The diagram below illustrates how the maxconn value is divided among multiple instances of the ingress controller.

 A new option, tls-alpn, is available for the ConfigMap resource.
 This allows you to set what the ALPN advertisement is when TLS is enabled.
-Its default value when not set remained the same: h2,http/1.1, which means prefer HTTP/2 but fall back to HTTP/1.1.
-For example, with this option you can disable HTTP/2.
+Its default value when not set remained the same: h2,http/1.1, which means prefers HTTP/2 but fall back to HTTP/1.1.
+For example, with this option, you can disable HTTP/2.
 Simply use the value http/1.1 for this setting.